Lightstreamer/Lightstreamer-kafka-connector/README.md

 | `DISTINCT`                   | _DISTINCT_                                | Up to [`item.snapshot.distinct.length`](#itemsnapshotdistinctlength) events |
 | `COMMAND`                    | _COMMAND_                                 | All rows currently in the per-item table                                    |

-**Snapshot correctness.** For the snapshot to be exact, **each Kafka record key must map deterministically to a well-defined snapshot entry per matched item**: the item entry itself in _MERGE_, a row inside the item's table in _COMMAND_ (where rows are addressed by `field.key`).
+**Snapshot correctness.** For the snapshot to be exact, **each Kafka record key must map deterministically to a well-defined snapshot entry per matched item**: the item entry itself in _MERGE_, an entry of the per-item FIFO in _DISTINCT_, a row inside the item's table in _COMMAND_ (where rows are addressed by `field.key`).
 When one record fans out to multiple items (multiple templates, or `template1,template2` in `map.X.to`), each item receives its own entry under the same rule.
 When that mapping holds, the snapshot a late subscriber receives is exactly what Kafka still retains on disk.
 The per-_Mode_ sections below spell out the **extraction layout** and **topic settings** that achieve that mapping for each Mode, together with the runtime behavior of less suitable configurations.

 ### MERGE Snapshot

-In _MERGE_ mode each Lightstreamer item represents a **single logical record** whose fields are progressively overwritten by incoming updates.
+In _MERGE_ mode each Lightstreamer item represents a **single logical entity** whose fields are progressively overwritten by incoming updates.
 Accordingly, the snapshot of a _MERGE_ item is a **single event** carrying the most recent value of every mapped field.

 With `item.snapshot.enabled.mode = MERGE`:

-- The per-item store keeps the latest value seen for each routed item.
+- The per-item store is a single entry holding the latest value seen for the item.
 - A new subscriber receives exactly one snapshot event per item, reflecting that latest value.

 #### Recommended Extraction Layout